phpstan/phpstan/website/src/user-guide/discovering-symbols.md

 Third party code outside of Composer dependencies
 ---------------------------

-If your project uses some code that isn't part of your Composer dependencies, but you don't wish to analyse it, you can take advantage of `scanFiles` and `scanDirectories` config options:
+If your project uses some code that isn't part of your Composer dependencies, but you wish to analyse it, you can take advantage of `scanFiles` and `scanDirectories` config options:

 ```yaml
 parameters: